atlassian/react-beautiful-dnd/docs/api/draggable.md

 ### Optional props

-- `isDragDisabled`: A flag to control whether or not the `Draggable` is permitted to drag.
+- `isDragDisabled`: A flag to control whether or not the `<Draggable />` is permitted to drag.
 You can use this to implement your own conditional drag logic.
 It will default to `false`.
 - `disableInteractiveElementBlocking`: A flag to opt out of blocking a drag from interactive elements.
-For more information refer to the section _Interactive child elements within a `Draggable`_
+For more information refer to the section _Interactive child elements within a `<Draggable />`_

 ## Children function (render props / function as child)

-The `React` children of a `Draggable` must be a function that returns a `ReactNode`.
+The `React` children of a `<Draggable />` must be a function that returns a `ReactNode`.

 ```js
 <Draggable draggableId="draggable-1" index={0}>